hms-dbmi/pic-sure-i2b2-transmart/config/README.md

 -----|-------------|------------------
 `AUTH0_CLIENT_ID` | Client ID for authentication purposes. |

 The certificates for the webserver are also stored in the */cert/server.\** files.

-Please create the self-signed certificates and place them in this directory
+The certificates included in this repo are for localhost only, and you will need to replace these with your own real certificates.

 # psama